huma-engineering/huma-docs/data-collection/epros-licensed-questionnaires/pain/index.md

 title: Pain
 ---

-Pain is a personal experience of discomfort in any situation, but can be exacerbated by everyday activities.
-It can also be an indicator of other medical issues and affects individuals in their quality of life.
-Huma provides questionnaires for Patients to express the pain they are experiencing to Care Teams via the Huma app in the Clinician Portal.
+Pain is the experience of discomfort in the body which can seriously impact a patient's quality of life.
+Pain can be the results of a specific injury or may also be an indicator of other medical issues.
+Huma's pain questionnaires allow patients to explain and share the pain they are experiencing with care teams.

 ## How it works

-The questionnaires ask subjective questions that help assess the pain Patients are experiencing in focused areas.
-Patients answer in a manner that expresses how they feel to prompts.
-That data is shared with Care Teams in the Clinician Portal where they can look for trends and responses that might require prioritisation.
+The questionnaires ask questions about how the patient feels in terms of their pain.
+Results are shared with care teams via the Clinician Portal where they can look for trends and prioritise accordingly.